Virtual env live task

 : typeList[string]

 - This variable must be set containing a list of path of output files and folders.
-The list size and order matches the outputs defined in the task.
+The list size and order matches the outputs defined in the agent.

-This task will allow you to run a python script inside a pip virtual environment.
+This agent will allow you to run a python script inside a pip virtual environment.
 This environment requires a PipFile

 , here is the documentation about it : https://pipenv-fork.readthedocs.io/en/latest/basics.html .
 Juste write the text in the Pipenv configuration.

-This task will allow you to run a R script inside a conda virtual envrionment.
-This is using the same yaml environment file as Conda.
+This agent will allow you to run a R script inside a Conda

-This task must have the r-base dependency in its environment.
+This agent must have the r-base dependency in its environment.

 Here is an example of the environment.yml